Fact-checked by the CapitalLendingNews editorial team

 Lifestyle inflation — spending more as you earn more — is the single most damaging budgeting mistake graduates make in year one.
 The moment a first paycheck lands, discretionary spending on dining, subscriptions, and housing upgrades tends to rise in lockstep with income, erasing any budget surplus before it can be saved or invested.

-According to the Bureau of Labor Statistics Consumer Expenditure Survey, adults aged 25–34 spend an average of $4,705 per month — yet their savings rate in the first year of employment is among the lowest of any age group.
+According to the Bureau of Labor Statistics Consumer Expenditure Survey, adults aged 25 to 34 spend an average of $4,705 per month, yet their savings rate in the first year of employment is among the lowest of any age group.
 Avoiding lifestyle creep requires setting a budget before the first paycheck arrives, not after.

-Key Takeaway: Lifestyle inflation is the leading budgeting mistake graduates face, with adults aged 25–34 averaging $4,705 in monthly spending according to BLS Consumer Expenditure data.
+Key Takeaway: Lifestyle inflation is the leading budgeting mistake graduates face, with adults aged 25 to 34 averaging $4,705 in monthly spending according to BLS Consumer Expenditure data.
 Setting a spending plan before the first paycheck is the single most effective prevention strategy.

 Are Graduates Mismanaging Student Loan Repayment in Year One?